Skip to content

 1828

-• During the First World War the hall was used as one of 17 auxiliary hospitals in Nottinghamshire by the military for servicemen recovering from injury.
+• Used as one of 17 auxiliary hospitals in Nottinghamshire during World War I, providing care for servicemen recovering from injuries.

 1947